jsndyks/web/mov/logoGrid.md

  3. a specified tall font
  4. specified letter colouring (perhaps with options)

- With _Creative Triangle_ to advise on 3 and 4 and come up with some cool examples that use and stretch and take advantage of these rules while giving us cool visual identities that reflect our values.
+ With _Creative Triangle_ to advise on 3 and 4 and come up with some cool examples that use and stretch and take advantage of these rules while giving us expressive and innovative visual identities that reflect our values.

  Thoughts?